 "Generative AI can promote collaboration and cross-functional thinking amongst software engineers.
-AI can help them understand how their solution fits into the broader solution and how to integrate their code."
+AI can help them Coding assistance is the leading use case, but generative AI is being used in other SDLC activities."

 Avanthika Ramesh Director of Product Management at Salesforce